shepfishy/nap-python-browser/README.md

 ## License - [MIT License](https://opensource.org/licenses/MIT)

-This is not an application made to compromise academix integrity.
+This is not an application made to compromise academic integrity.
 I do not endorse the use of this application to cheat.